G2 Pricing: Plans and Add-On Details

 How much does G2 cost per year?

 The only published price is the Starter plan at $2,999 for Year 1 (annual billing) or $6,000 for Year 2 and beyond.
 Professional and Enterprise tier pricing is not publicly listed and requires a sales conversation.
-Add-on products like Buyer Intent, Market Intelligence, and AI Custom Research are separately priced.
-Total annual cost varies based on tier, add-ons, and negotiated terms.
+Third-party benchmark data from Vendr (based on 96 verified G2 deals) shows Professional typically running $13,500 to $17,700 annually and Enterprise running $21,300 to $28,300 annually at the 25th-to-75th percentile.
+Add-on products like Buyer Intent, Market Intelligence, and AI Custom Research are separately priced and can increase total spend by 20-50%.

 Why does G2's Starter plan double in price after Year 1?